-Owned by the Huguet family for five generations, the children are now running the farm, guest house, and dairy.
+Owned by the Huguet family for five generations, Martí, the cheesemaker, makes amazing goat cheese from Spain.

 Highly valued for their exquisite flavor and succulent meat, Palamos gambas are said to be the best in the world.

 Find an overview of local restaurants, wineries, unique food experiences, cooking demonstrations, and markets.
-Everything you need to savor Catalan flavors on your travels.
+It’s everything you need to savor Catalan flavors on your travels.

 The book ends with tips for eating in Costa Brava like a local.